conduktor/conduktor-docs/src/pages/changelog/Gateway-3.10.0.md

 This is a non-breaking change, still supporting existing configurations whilst encouraging a new approach.

+This change also allows for the deprecation of the `ACL_ENABLED` environment variable.
+Whilst we still support it, we strongly encourage users to use the `GATEWAY_SECURITY_MODE` environment variable.

 Please see [How to: Migration Guide to Security Mode](../../../docs/gateway/how-to/migration-guide-to-security-mode.md) for more details.

 ### Fixes